louis-heraut/dataverseuR/README.md

 META$depositor = "DOE, DANY"
 ```

-And this way insert a new author with
+This allows you to add a new author with:
 ``` R
 META$authorName2 = "Michelle, Boy"
 META$authorAffiliation2 = "Laboratory, An other Institut, Country"
 ```
+(Note the numerical incrementation.)<br>
-(notice the numeral incrementation), or modify a metadata variable in a for loop with placeholder like `{MODEL}` with
+You can also modify a metadata variable in a for loop with placeholders like `{MODEL}`:
 ``` R
 for (model in Models) {
     META$title = gsub("[{]MODEL[}]", model, META$title)
 }
 ```

-#### Metadata generation workflow
+#### Metadata Generation Workflow
-All this R formating metadata variables needs to be action by R function.
-The workflow is by consequence :
+All these R-formatted metadata variables need to be processed by R functions.
+The workflow is as follows:
-1. Initialise a metadata variable environment
+1. Initialize a metadata variable environment:
 ```R
 initialise_metadata()
 ```
-2. Assign R metadata variables like previously seen in your current script or source an external R script
+2. Assign in your current script R metadata variables as shown earlier or source an external R script:
 ```R
 source("/path/to/metadata/Rfile.R")
 ```
-3. Generate the json file
+3. Generate the JSON file:
 ```R
 res = generate_metadata()
 ```

-And you will now be able to import to a dataverse instance this metadata json file with the [previously seen](#for-general-api-actions) `create_datasets()` function.
+You can now import this metadata JSON file to a dataverse instance using the [`create_datasets()`](#general-api-actions) function mentioned earlier.

-#### Metadata importation
+#### Metadata Importation
-It is possible to get metadata from an existing dataset on the dataverse with `get_datasets_metadata()`.
-This will import the json equivalent of the metadata.
-From this point, you can convert this json formating to a R file that contain all the R metadata variable formalism with the function `convert_metadata()` like
+You can retrieve metadata from an existing dataset on dataverse using `get_datasets_metadata()`.
+This imports the JSON equivalent of the metadata.
+From here, you can convert this JSON formatting to a R file containing all the R metadata variable using the `convert_metadata()` function:
 ``` R
 dataset_DOI = "doi:10.57745/LNBEGZ"
 metadata = get_datasets_metadata(dataset_DOI=dataset_DOI)
 convert_metadata(metadata)
 ```
-> ⚠️ Warning : Idealy this R metadata variables file should be directly reusable to create a new dataset but the numeric information for ordering duplicable metadata are not manage for now and still under developement.
-You can just add manualy this ordering numerical information for now.
+> ℹ️ Note: Ideally, this R metadata variables file should be directly reusable to create a new dataset, but the numerical information for ordering duplicable metadata is not yet managed.
+It is still under development.
+For now, you can manually add this ordering numerical information.

-### Workflow examples
+### Workflow Examples
-An entire repository is dedicating to use case in [dataverseuR_toolbox](https://github.com/super-lou/dataverseuR_toolbox).<br>
+A dedicated repository provides use cases in [dataverseuR_toolbox](https://github.com/super-lou/dataverseuR_toolbox).
-If you need help to create a personal workflow and you don't find what you need in those examples, [open an issue](https://github.com/super-lou/dataverseuR_toolbox/issues).
+If you need help creating a personal workflow and cannot find what you need in these examples, [open an issue](https://github.com/super-lou/dataverseuR_toolbox/issues).

 ## FAQ